NadiaAhmedSaleh/Invoice-Tracker/README.md

 # Project checklist
 - It is available on GitHub.
 - It uses the Flask web framework.
-- It uses at least one module from the Python Standard Library other than the random module. name of the module (	sqlite3,pathlib,os)
+- It uses at least one module from the Python Standard Library other than the random module. name of the module
 - It contains at least one class written by you that has both properties and methods.
 It uses __init__() to let the class initialize the object's attributes
 - It makes use of JavaScript in the front end and uses the localStorage of the web browser.
-- It makes use of the writing and reading to the same file feature. in 1.txt
+- It makes use of the writing and reading to the same file feature.
 - It contains conditional statements.
 Please provide below the file name and the line number(s) of at least one example of a conditional statement in your code.
-File name:routes.py in users file and routes.py in invoices.
-Line number(s): line 12 to 25 in routes.py in users
 - It lets the user enter a value in a text box at some point.
 This value is received and processed by your back end Python code.
 - It doesn't generate any error message even if the user enters a wrong input.
 - It is styled using CSS.